 Preparation and Cleanup

 Microwaving corn requires less preparation.
-You can simply place the corn (husk on for extra moisture) directly in the microwave and cook.
-Cleanup is also a breeze: just toss the husks and any remnants in the trash, and you’re done.
+You just put the corn (husk on, for extra moisture) in the microwave and cook.
+Cleanup is easy, too: just throw the husks and anything else in the trash, and there’s no more work to do.

 Texture Preferences